JHU-PL-Lab/www-fpse/lecture-outline.md

 ;;
 rev [1;2;3];; (* = 1 :: ( 2 :: ( 3 :: [])) *)
 ```
+"Data structure corresponds to control flow" here and in other examples.

 #### Introduction to OCaml notes